plast-lab/cclyzer/README.md

 ### Install LLVM

+This step is not needed for newer Linux distributions, where you can install LLVM version 3.7 (or later) from the system's package manager.

 * Download LLVM 3.7.0 pre-built binary from the
   [LLVM Download Page](http://www.llvm.org/releases/download.html#3.7.0).
 * Untar the downloaded file to a destination path of your choice